 Ms. Lent was named a Sports and Entertainment Trailblazer by The National Law Journal in 2019 and as one of Crain’s 2019 Notable Women in the Business of Sports.
-She also has repeatedly been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, in addition to being recognized as a 2019 Sports MVP by Law360 and named to W@Competition’s 2019 40 in Their 40s list of notable women competition professionals.
-Additionally, she has been named as a SportsBusiness Journal Power Player in sports law and by the same publication to their Forty Under Forty list, in addition to being named as a Future Star in Benchmark Litigation 2021, as well as Lawdragon 500 Leading Lawyers in America and The Best Lawyers in America.
+She also has repeatedly been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and named a Star in Benchmark Litigation, in addition to being recognized as a 2019 Sports MVP by Law360 and named to W@Competition’s 2019 40 in Their 40s list of notable women competition professionals.
+Additionally, she has been named as a SportsBusiness Journal Power Player in sports law and by the same publication to their Forty Under Forty list, as well as recognized in Lawdragon 500 Leading Lawyers in America and The Best Lawyers in America.
 Ms. Lent also authors a monthly column on antitrust matters for the New York Law Journal.

 In the antitrust litigation area, Ms. Lent has handled litigations involving price fixing, group boycotts, monopolization, other restraints of trade and class actions.
 These representations include Mowi ASA in class actions alleging price-fixing of farm-raised Atlantic salmon; Postmates in a class action alleging price-fixing and anticompetitive conduct regarding online meal delivery platforms; Intuitive Surgical in litigations alleging monopolization regarding surgical robots and related instruments; and LVMH Moet Hennessy-Louis Vuitton in litigation regarding its proposed acquisition of Tiffany & Co.
 She also has represented Citibank in class actions alleging price-fixing and/or group boycotts with respect to U.S.-de-nominated supranational, sub-sovereign and agency bonds, VIX products, U.S. treasury bonds, and odd lots of U.S. corporate bonds.